-The University of South Carolina will bring together innovative thinkers and doers to share their ideas with the world during the inaugural TEDxUofSC conference.
+On Oct.
+9, 2018, the University of South Carolina will bring together innovative thinkers and doers to share their ideas with the world for the inaugural TEDxUofSC.

 TEDxUofSC is a half-day experience that will include 12 short, powerful TEDx talks and artistic performances in an atmosphere of innovation, connection and inspiration.
 Each of the TEDxUofSC speakers will illustrate the 2018 conference theme, Create, with their ideas to transform our complex and changing world.
 We welcome the public as well as the university community to join us.

 Tickets and venue

 TEDxUofSC tickets will be available at noon on Aug.
 22, 2018.
 Tickets cost $25 each, and there is a limit of two tickets per person.
 The event will take place in the University of South Carolina Alumni Center.
 Make plans now to join us in this beautiful space for an immersive, dynamic experience.

 A 21st-century university relies on the free exchange of ideas to help transform our culture and our world.
 The ‘TED Talk’ was designed with one simple idea in mind: to promote ‘ideas worth spreading.’
 TEDx is a natural fit for our campus and will provide a tremendous showcase for some of the most innovative people in the Carolina family.

 Kassy Alia will speak about how to build authentic trust between law enforcement and citizens.

 Derek Black wants to teach us to discern fact, nuance and noise in the “news” we encounter daily.

 Juan Caicedo will present the technological innovation of sensing vibrations in a home to monitor for falls and similar accidents.

 Kimani Davis will speak about how to address challenges formerly incarcerated individuals face when re-entering society.